tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 #### 6.9.2 Iterate

-Earlier we said _"Treat this `UseCase` definition (and everything else that follows from it) as a first draft."_
+Earlier we said _"Treat this `Use Case` definition (and everything else that follows from it) as a first draft."_

 This is a critical point in the process, as we have now defined tests that fill gaps in our `Use Case`, and we have defined these tests in a way that is consistent with the principles of BDQ, and we have provided detailed specifications for these tests.
 However, we have not yet implemented these tests, and we have not yet thrown any real data at these tests to see how they respond.
 Thus, we should treat this as a first draft of the test definitions, and be prepared to iterate on these definitions based on implementation feedback and real-world data.